adambinnersley/menu-builder/README.md

 ```
  - `$title` Is a string that should contain the test to display on the link
  - `$uri` Is a string that should contain the link URI
- - `$options` Is an array that can contain any of the following array elements ['label', 'uri', 'fragment', 'title', 'target', 'rel', 'class', 'id', 'order', 'active', 'li_class', 'li_id', 'ul_class', 'ul_id', 'children']
+ - `$options` Is an array that can contain any of the following array elements ['label', 'uri', 'fragment', 'title', 'target', 'rel', 'class', 'id', 'link_order', 'active', 'li_class', 'li_id', 'ul_class', 'ul_id', 'children']

 ### Set Current URI